Paul von Hindenburg: Second retirement

+Presidency (1925-1934)

-1925 election
+1925 presidential election

 President Ebert died on 28 February 1925.
 In the first round of the election to replace him, none of the candidates attained the required majority.
 For the second round, the Social Democrats, Catholic Centre Party and other democratic parties united to support the Centre's Wilhelm Marx.
 The Communist Party ran their own candidate, Ernst Thälmann.
 The parties on the right established a committee to select their strongest candidate.
-After a week's indecision they decided on Hindenburg, despite his advanced age and the fear, notably in Foreign Minister Gustav Stresemann, of unfavorable reactions by their former enemies.
+After a week's indecision, they decided on Hindenburg, despite his advanced age and the fear, notably in Foreign Minister Gustav Stresemann, of unfavorable reactions by their former enemies.
 A delegation came to his home on 1 April.
 He stated his reservations but concluded, "If you feel that my election is necessary for the sake of the Fatherland, I'll run, in God's name."
 Since some parties on the right still opposed him, he drafted a telegram declining the nomination, but before it was sent, Admiral Alfred von Tirpitz arrived in Hanover to persuade him to wait until the strength of his support was clearer.
 After his conservative opponents gave way, he consented on 9 April.
-Again he obtained Wilhelm II's approval.
+Again, he obtained Wilhelm II's approval.
 His campaign stressed his devotion to "social justice, religious equality, genuine peace at home and abroad".
 He addressed only one public meeting, held in Hanover, and gave one radio address, on 11 April, calling for a "national community" (Volksgemeinschaft) under his leadership.
 The second round required only a plurality to win, which Hindenburg obtained thanks to the support of the Bavarian People's Party (BVP), which had switched from Marx, and by the refusal of the Communists to withdraw their candidate.
 In most of the world, including Great Britain, the victory of the aged field marshal was accepted with relative equanimity, although there was a greater degree of apprehension in France.